 Protecting Your Spouse’s Financial Future

 A well-crafted estate plan ensures that your spouse has access to the necessary funds to maintain their standard of living.
 This can include setting up trusts, designating beneficiaries, and outlining specific asset distribution.
-It’s essential to understand that estate planning is not just for the wealthy but anyone who wants to safeguard their family’s future.
+It’s essential to understand that estate planning is not just for the wealthy but for anyone who wants to safeguard their family’s future.

 Addressing the Needs of Children and Other Dependents